semiotic-ai/flat-head/Readme.md

 2. To fetch flat files from a Webdav server and validate each file as they arrive:

 ```
-cargo run --bin fetch-webdav -- --url <server-url> -s 0 -e 1
+ cargo run --bin flat_head -- era-validate --store-url http:///<full-path-to-folder> -s 0
 ```

-This command will skip the files that were already verified and written into `lockfile.json`.
-It stops abruptly if verification of any file fails.
-If files are compressed as `.zst` it is also capable of decompressing them.

 3. To fetch flat files from a gcloud bucket, and validate each epoch as they arrive:

 ```
-cargo run --bin fetch-gcloud --bucket --fist-epoch 0 --end-epoch 1
+ cargo run --bin flat_head -- era-validate --store-url gs:///<full-path-to-folder> -s 0
 ```

 4. To fetch flat files from a s3 bucket and validate each epoch as they arrive:

 ```
-❯ cargo run --bin fetch-s3  --  -s 0 -e 2  --endpoint http://localhost:9000
+ cargo run --bin flat_head -- era-validate --store-url s3:///<full-path-to-folder> -s 0

 ```

+`era-validate` will skip the files that were already verified and written into `lockfile.json`.
+It stops abruptly if verification of any file fails.
+If files are compressed as `.zst` it is also capable of decompressing them.

 An optional endpoint can be provided if running in a local environment or in another s3 compatible API.

 Environment variables for aws have to be set for s3 in this scenario.
 An example is provided in `.env.example`

 ## Goals